aosmith16/academic/content/workshop/datamanip.md

 Along the way students learn how to use the pipe operator to chain several data manipulation steps together.
 Students have time to practice data manipulation and reshaping using the `babynames` dataset from package **babynames**.

 I provide an R script that we'll run code from during the workshop as well as  a PDF document.
 The PDF is a written version of the workshop, including code and output, to be used as a reference.
+Make sure you save the R script as a file ending in `.R` and not as a text document.
+You may need to set it to "All Files" and manually add `.R` when saving.

 ### Interactive tutorials